 How to apply

-You will need to apply to the Federal Circuit Court for a divorce.
+You will need to apply to the Federal Circuit and Family Court of Australia for a divorce.
 If you are in Western Australia, you will need to apply to the Family Court of Western Australia.
 The family law court websites have information, fact sheets and application kits to guide you through this process.

 You can apply together (a ‘joint application’), or one person may apply (a ‘sole application).
 Whether you will need to attend court will depend on whether the application is joint or sole, and whether you have children under the age of 18.